 - Beekeeping is generally allowed in parks when it is recognised as an existing interest (that is, it was being carried out before the land became a park).
 Existing beekeeping operations have usually been allowed to continue when a state forest or Crown land has been reserved as a park under the National Parks and Wildlife Act 1974 (NPW Act).

-- NPWS may permit the introduction of new beekeeping activities in a park only where it will clearly and demonstrably benefit the conservation of nature in the park.
+- NPWS may permit the introduction of new beekeeping activities in a park only where it will clearly benefit the conservation of nature in the park.

 - In general, the use of a park for beekeeping must be consistent with the NPW Act.
 In particular, it must be consistent with the provisions in the NPW Act for: